-The information contained in this document has been provided by MicroVest Capital Management, LLC ("MicroVest") and no representation or warranty, expressed or implied is made by MicroVest as to the accuracy or completeness of the information contained herein.
+The information contained in this document has been provided by MicroVest Capital Management LLC ("MicroVest") and no representation or warranty, expressed or implied is made by MicroVest as to the accuracy or completeness of the information contained herein.
+The portfolio company figures presented in this document have been provided by the respective companies to MicroVest and are not independently verified.
+Specific RFIs are discussed for educational purposes only, do not represent all of the portfolio holdings and it should not be assumed that investments in the RFI identified and discussed were or will be profitable.
+The RFIs profiled were selected based on their financial inclusion and impact only, with no reference to amount of profits or losses, realized or unrealized.
 This document is for informational purposes only and is neither an offer to sell nor a solicitation of an offer to purchase an interest in any MicroVest product (the "Funds"), and nothing herein should be construed as such.
-Any such offer or solicitation will be made only by means of delivery of a definitive private offering memorandum which contain a description of the significant risks involved in such an investment.
+Any such offer or solicitation will be made only by means of delivery of a definitive private offering memorandum which contains a description of the significant risks involved in such an investment.
 Prospective investors should request a copy of the relevant Memorandum and review all offering materials carefully prior to making an investment.
 Any investment in a MicroVest product is speculative, involves a high degree of risk and is illiquid.
 An investor could lose all, a significant portion or some amount of its investment.
 You should not construe the contents of the enclosed materials as legal, tax, investment or other advice.
 To invest with MicroVest, one must be a qualified purchaser and an accredited investor.
 The investments may be deemed to be highly speculative investments and are not intended as a complete investment program.
-They are designed only for sophisticated persons who can bear the economic risk of the loss of their entire investment in the Funds and who have a limited need for liquidity in their investment.
+They are designed only for sophisticated persons who can bear the economic risk of the loss of their entire investment in the Funds and who have a limited need for liquidity in their inve